-- Note 0: The interrupt request is output on one of the IRQx signals as an 024 buffer type.
-If EPP or ECP Mode is enabled, this output is pulsed low, then released to allow sharing of interrupts.
-In this case, the buffer type is OD24.
-Refer to the configuration section for more information. - Note 1: For 12-bit addressing, SA0:SA11 only, nCS should be tied to GND.
-For 16-bit external address qualification, address bits SA11:SA15 can be "ORed" together and applied to nCS.
-The nCS pin functions as SA11 in full 16-bit Internal Address Qualification Mode.
-CR24.6 controls the FDC37C67x addressing modes. - Note 2: The "n" as the first letter of a signal name indicates an "Active Low" signal.
+Note 1: For 12 bit addressing, SA0:SA11 only, nCS should be tied to GND.
+For 16 bit external address qualification, address bits SA11:SA15 can be "ORed" together and applied to nCS.
+The nCS pin functions as SA11 in full 16 bit Internal Address Qualification Mode.
+CR24.6 controls the FDC37B77x addressing modes.

+Note 2: The "n" as the first letter of a signal name indicates an "Active Low" signal.